 This study presents a two-dimensional variational approach to retrieving raindrop size distributions (DSDs) from polarimetric radar data in the presence of attenuation.
 A two-parameter DSD model, the constrained-gamma model, is used to represent rain DSDs.
-Three polarimetric radar measurements, reflectivity (Z_H), differential reflectivity (Z{DR}) and specific differential phase (K{DP}), are optimally used to correct for the attenuation and retrieve DSDs by taking into account measurement error effects.
+Three polarimetric radar measurements-reflectivity Z{II} , differential reflectivity Z{DR} , and specific differential phase K{DP} -are optimally used to correct for the attenuation and retrieve DSDs by taking into account measurement error effects.
 Retrieval results with simulated data demonstrate that the proposed algorithm performs well.
-Applications to real data collected by the X-band CASA (Center for Collaborative Adaptive Sensing of the Atmosphere) radars and the C-band OU-PRIME (University of Oklahoma - Polarimetric Radar for Innovations in Meteorology and Engineering) radar also demonstrate the efficacy of this approach.
+Applications to real data collected by the X-band Center for Collaborative Adaptive Sensing of the Atmosphere (CASA) radars and the C-band University of Oklahoma-Polarimetric Radar for Innovations in Meteorology and Engineering (OU-PRIME) also demonstrate the efficacy of this approach.